arturomoncadatorres/cookiecutter-pypackage/README.md

     │   └── ISSUE_TEMPLATE <- Issue templates
     │                         Templates include bug, documentation, feature, and other.
     │
-    ├── data               <- Sample data.
-    │                         Nice to have for creating demos of your package.
-    │
     ├── docs               <- A default Sphinx project.
 See sphinx-doc.org for details.
     │
     ├── examples           <- Example use cases of your packages.